johnmichel/empathybot/README.md

 [deploy-heroku]: https://github.com/github/hubot/wiki/Deploying-Hubot-onto-Heroku
 [deploy-unix]: https://github.com/github/hubot/wiki/Deploying-Hubot-onto-UNIX
 [deploy-windows]: https://github.com/github/hubot/wiki/Deploying-Hubot-onto-Windows

-## Campfire Variables

-If you are using the Campfire adapter you will need to set some environment variables.
-Refer to the documentation for other adapters and the configuraiton of those, links to the adapters can be found on the [hubot wiki][hubot-wiki].

-Create a separate Campfire user for your bot and get their token from the web UI.

-    % heroku config:add HUBOT_CAMPFIRE_TOKEN="..."

-Get the numeric IDs of the rooms you want the bot to join, comma delimited.
-If you want the bot to connect to `https://mysubdomain.campfirenow.com/room/42` and `https://mysubdomain.campfirenow.com/room/1024` then you'd add it like this:

-    % heroku config:add HUBOT_CAMPFIRE_ROOMS="42,1024"

-Add the subdomain hubot should connect to.
-If you web URL looks like `http://mysubdomain.campfirenow.com` then you'd add it like this:

-    % heroku config:add HUBOT_CAMPFIRE_ACCOUNT="mysubdomain"

 [hubot-wiki]: https://github.com/github/hubot/wiki

 ## Restart the bot

 You may want to get comfortable with `heroku logs` and `heroku restart` if you're having issues.